Octinoxate, also called Octyl methoxycinnamate or OMC, is a chemical commonly used in cosmetic and skin care products around the world.

 So far, there’s not much evidence that this chemical causes serious harm in humans.
 However, it has been shown to be potentially harmful to animals and the environment.

 Octinoxate is in a class of chemicals made by mixing an organic acid with an alcohol.
-In this case, sulfuric acid and methanol combined make octinoxate.
+In this case, methoxycinnamic acid and 2-ethylhexanol are combined to make octinoxate.

-This chemical was first produced in the 1950s to filter out UV-B rays from the sun.
+This chemical was first produced in the 1950s to filter out the sun’s UV-B rays.
 That means it can help shield your skin from sunburn and skin cancer.

-In addition to most mainstream sunscreens, you’ll find octinoxate in lots of conventional (nonorganic) skin and cosmetic products, including makeup foundation, hair dye, shampoo, lotion, nail polish, and lip balm.
+In addition to most mainstream sunscreens, you’ll find octinoxate in lots of conventional (nonorganic) skin and cosmetic products, including:

 Canada, Japan, and the European Union also place limits on how much OMC a product can contain.
 But are these restrictions enough to keep consumers safe from any potential harm OMC can cause?